The Three Ways to Learn Things

 One example of this is that I believe there are three ways to learn things: the Easy Way, the Hard Way, and the Really Hard Way.
 The Easy Way is to either listen to the wisdom of those that have gone before or watch the mistakes of others and learn from them.
 My attitude growing up was, “I’m going to make enough of my own mistakes, I don’t have to make yours.”
 This sounds pretty straightforward.
 In fact most of us would wish this kind of learning on ourselves and everybody we know.
 After all, mistakes are painful and/or embarrassing so if we can avoid them, why not?
 And most of us do learn some things the Easy Way.
 Unfortunately we all have to learn some things the Hard Way - making a mistake and then realizing and learning from our mistake.

 What we really want to do is avoid learning what I call the Really Hard Way.
 The Really Hard Way to learn something is when the consequences are permanent and life-changing.
 We all have had situations where someone we know has married the wrong person or experienced an unwanted pregnancy.
 I had a friend in high school that was in a car accident paralyzing him from the waist down.
 Another friend was in a car accident and has permanent scarring on her face.
 An example a lot closer to home was when I was show boating on the basketball court when I was 16 years old.
-Two knee surgeries and over three and a half decades later I bear the consequence of that decision.
+Two knee surgeries and over four decades later I bear the consequence of that decision.

 When my son was little, we would take walks together.
 I remember a time when he was about four or five years old and he was jumping and skipping beside me.
 When I noticed the sidewalk up ahead was uneven, I pointed out the danger but did not take his hand.
 He ignored my warning, and predictably, his toe caught the edge and he fell down skinning his knee.
 He wasn’t badly hurt, and he tried to be a "tough guy" in front of his dad as a tear rolled down his cheek.
 I use this as a teaching opportunity as to the benefits of listening well.
 There was another time when he was running out into the street and I shouted for him to stop.
 He immediately stopped just as a car raced by.
 These are two extreme examples where in one case I deliberately allowed him to be hurt to teach him and the other not allowing him to be hurt because the consequences would be too great.
 This is a distinction that millions of parents make every day.
 It’s easy when the line delineating what’s too far is pretty straightforward.
 It gets a lot harder when they are 19 years old; it’s also harder with employees.